DrTuup/SudokuSolver/README.md

 # SudokuSolver
 ## Using this tool
 By default it uses the [py-sudoku](https://pypi.org/project/py-sudoku/) library.
 It generates a random sudoku based on the difficulty set in line 9 in [Sudoku.py](https://github.com/DrTuup/SudokuSolver/blob/d967daa3eacbfa9b7672660d99ce4454a80f8634/Sudoku.py#L9).
+Execution is done by hitting F5 while being in the Sudoky.py file.
+(At least in my VS Code).

 ## Setting up a custom sudoku
 You can setup your own sudoku to be solved by setting the board variable in the function GenerateSudoku.py to your own in the following template: